Canton of Bois-Guillaume

 The Canton of Bois-Guillaume is a canton situated in the Seine-Maritime département and in the Normandy region of northern France.
+It elects two departmental counselors sitting in the Departmental Council of Seine-Maritime.
 It covers northern suburbs of Rouen, including the town of Bois-Guillaume, and the rural area north of Rouen.

 Composition

 At the French canton reorganisation which came into effect in March 2015, the canton was expanded from 3 to 19 communes: